ucsb-cs156/w22/_lectures/lect00.md

    Each of these is worth 10% towards your group's particpation grade for today's activity.
 The discussion leader should note that there are five questions, so be sure to allocate the time appropriately, and move on to the next question as needed.

-   *  *Question 1*: For every group, either your LA or TA (or both) has taken this class (CS56) or been a TA/LA for this class before.

-      Find out which one took the class before, and ask that person: what were the take aways that ended up being valuable in real-world settings?

-      Write down a short summary of their answer (1-3 sentences)

-   *  *Question 2*: Every team is a group of people, but not every group of people functions as a team.
+   *  *Question 1*: Every team is a group of people, but not every group of people functions as a team.

       Think about when you've been part of a successful team.
 As a group, identify at least three things that are true of a team that functions well.
 You could probably identify many more, but for today, stop at three so you have time for the remaining questions.

-   *  *Question 3*: There are a variety of dimensions of "success" for a team.
+   *  *Question 2*: There are a variety of dimensions of "success" for a team.

       One dimension is the "outcome" of what they produce, e.g. do they win the game, or make the product, etc.